denten-books/plain-text/main.md

 Let's dwell on the history of that distinction between text's physical characteristics and its signifying strategies for a few paragraphs.
-I'll give you the standard version first, and then return to revise and to complicate.
+I'll give you the standard (if abridged) version first, and then return to revise and to complicate.
+The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which require an understanding of form both as formula and device.
-The traditional version, as I will argue, hides a rather serious confusion, one that will become increasingly central to our conversation.

 Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the